Impact Factor 3.418 | CiteScore 3.1

-Pediatric oncology has experienced great successes in the last 40 years, but daunting challenges must be overcome if these successes are to continue.
+Pediatric Oncology has experienced great successes in the last 40 years, but daunting challenges must be overcome if these successes are to continue.
 Very few therapies used to treat childhood cancer today are targeted in nature and as a result, treatment is often accompanied by significant acute and long-term toxicities.
-Continued improvement in outcomes requires the development of targeted therapies that are more effective and less toxic.
+Continued improvement in outcomes requires the development of targeted therapies, encompassing multiple modalities, that are more effective and less toxic.

-The aim of this section is to help address these challenges by publishing quality basic science, translational studies and clinical trials in the field of pediatric oncology.
+The aim of this section is to help address these challenges by publishing quality basic science, translational studies, and clinical trials in the field of pediatric oncology.
+We also encourage papers on Pediatric Hematological Malignancies, especially those focused on the Adolescent and Young Adults (AYA) population.
 In addition to primary research papers, we welcome focused reviews on recent advances and commentaries on controversial or emerging concepts.

 Pediatric Oncology does not publish case reports.

 Indexed in: Chemical Abstracts Service (CAS), CLOCKSS, DOAJ, Google Scholar, PubMed, PubMed Central (PMC), Web of Science Science Citation Index Expanded (SCIE)

 Pediatric Oncology welcomes submissions of the following article types: Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Pediatric Oncology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.